Admissions Policy for 2024/25

-3) Children with siblings in the school at the time of admission.
+3) Children with a sibling in the school at the time of admission.

 4) Children not resident within the Parish of Little Gaddesden or adjoining areas outlined on the accompanying map, but whose parent(s)/guardian(s) have attended services in Little Gaddesden Parish Church at least once a month during the two years prior to their application being made.
 Priority will be given to children whose home address is closest to the school.
 Applicants in this category should also complete the Supplementary Information Form, which should be countersigned by the parish priest to verify the required level of attendance.

 In the event that, during the period specified for attendance at worship, the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

 A ‘straight line’ measurement system is used in all home to school distance measurements.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of your child’s house to the address point of the school.
 AddressBase Premium date is a nationally recognised method of identifying the location of schools and individual residences.

 If there are two identical addresses of separate applicants, the tie break will be random.
 Every child entered onto the Hertfordshire County Council’s admissions database has an individual random number assigned, between 1 and 1,000,000, against each preference school.
 Where there is a need for a final tie break, the random number is used to allocate the place, with the lowest number given priority.

 Where the last available place is offered to a twin or multiple birth, then the other twin or siblings(s) will be offered places as exceptions to the infant class size rule.